max-lobur/dotfiles/README.md

 # dotfiles
-Set of scripts/dotfiles to set up mac or linux machines
+Set of scripts/dotfiles to set up mac and linux machines